Skip to the main content.

 • VoIP: Voice over Internet Protocol or VoIP allows for voice communication via the internet.

 • Video conferencing: With today's collaborative workplaces, video conferencing is the norm for most businesses.
 With a unified communications solution, employees can set up virtual meetings and make high-quality video calls with team members across various locations.
-It's also incredibly useful when working with vendors and clients by having a method where users from different entities can get connect with each other without being physically in the same place.
+It's also incredibly useful when working with vendors and clients by having a method where users from different entities can connect without being physically in the same place.

-• Web chat: Web chats or live chats allow for users to have conversations without picking up the telephone and actually calling someone.
+• Web chat: Web chats or live chats allow users to have conversations without picking up the telephone and actually calling someone.
 This is especially helpful in a customer service model, providing multiple ways in which customers can find assistance with their issues.

 • Text messaging: Unified communications allows businesses to send quick notifications to customers via text messages.
 And with multimedia messaging or MMS, the messaging you send to customers can include images, videos and audio files, allowing you to add context to your simple messages.